 Is MongoDB a non-relational database?

 Yes.
-MongoDB is a document database, which is a type of non-relational database.
+MongoDB is a document database, a type of non-relational database.
 Data is stored in collections as BSON documents, which are JSON-like in structure.
-The data is considered unstructured because a collection can contain documents with different fields and data types.
-This allows for high flexibility.
+The data is considered unstructured because a collection can contain documents with different fields and data types, allowing for high flexibility.

 What are some use cases for non-relational databases?

-For something like fraud detection, where the relationship between data is vital but the types of data will often be unpredictable, a graph database is a great solution.
+A graph database is a great solution for fraud detection, where the relationship between data is vital but the types of data are often unpredictable.

 What is the difference between relational and non-relational databases?